top of page

 That wraps up the basics of what to eat before a long run!
 If you want all of the above in a FREE 4-page digital download, join my monthly newsletter!

-If you found this post helpful, you will enjoy my self-paced course Peak Performance for Endurance Athletes: Your Ultimate Guide to Strategic Fueling.
+You will enjoy my self-paced course Peak Performance for Endurance Athletes: Your Ultimate Guide to Strategic Fueling.
 This 7-part series is packed with evidence based, easy to understand information with tons of visuals covering everyday nutrition, hydration, intraworkout fueling, training the gut, performance and micronutrient supplementation, and preparing for race day.
 Preview the course, the full curriculum, and get all your questions answered here.

 bottom of page